Download page Manage Configuration for .NET.

 config.xmlfile from a previously-configured machine as a template for similar machines that need the exact same configuration.

-The Import Config dialog enables you to upload a
+The Import Config dialog lets you upload a

 - Use a naming convention that helps you identify the type of machine for the configuration.